Wheel Offset Calculator

 On the other hand, negative offset wheels have the hub mounting surface closer to the inner rim, resulting in a wider track width.

 This setup provides the vehicle with better traction, making it ideal for off-road and rough terrain driving.
+However, wheels with negative offset can also cause fender rubbing and other clearance issues, potentially affecting suspension components.

 Positive Offset wheels